Inserting from operations into dynamic tables

 The operation specification may contain the same fields as usual, with a few exceptions.

-• To specify the table writer configuration, use the dynamic_table_writer option indicated in the same place as the ordinary table_writer (in *_job_io).
+• To specify the table writer config, use the dynamic_table_writer option indicated in the same place as the ordinary table_writer (in *_job_io).
 Chunks and blocks of dynamic tables must be smaller than chunks of static tables.
 The default value is {desired_chunk_size=100MB; block_size=256KB}.

 Compaction features